solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     }
     ```

-1. Add the following code to the method to create a self-link to an existing database:
+1. Add the following code to the method to create a reference to an existing database:

     ```csharp
-    Database targetDatabase = await client.CreateDatabaseIfNotExistsAsync("EntertainmentDatabase");
+    Database targetDatabase = client.GetDatabase("EntertainmentDatabase");
     ```

 1. Add the following code to create a new ``IndexingPolicy`` instance with a custom indexing policy configured: